CBD Funding for Internship and Research Assistantship Placements

 CBD offers funding for internship and research assistantship placements every summer.
 See our web page for examples of funded placements and internships.

-2016 applications will be available soon, or you can email the CBD office at email@example.com for an application.
+Download the 2016 applications here, or email the CBD office for an application.
 Guidelines and application forms will also be available at the schools of Cognitive Sciences; Critical Social Inquiry; Humanities, Arts, and Cultural Studies; Interdisciplinary Arts; and Natural Sciences.

-CBD will offer a grantwriting workshop in spring 2016.
-You are strongly encouraged to attend the workshop prior to submitting your application.
-You are also encouraged to speak with a CBD Steering Committee member, CBD director or the assistant director prior to submitting your proposal.
+CBD will offer a grants info session and workshop Thursday, Feb 25, 3:30-5:00, in the Airport Lounge You are strongly encouraged to attend the workshop prior to submitting your application.
+You are also encouraged to speak with a CBD steering committee member, CBD director or the assistant director prior to submitting your proposal.